-This greener, fuller ammi complements any color scheme.
-Stems are long and sturdy with dense flower heads 3-5" across.
+A greener, fuller Ammi for cutting.
+Complements any color scheme.
+Stems are long and sturdy with dense flower heads 3–5" across.
 Foliage is full with blue-green, finely dissected leaves and has a feathery appearance.
 Also known as false Queen Anne's lace, lace flower, false bishop's weed, toothpickweed, and bishop's weed.
 Also available organic. • Attracts and supports beneficial insects such as lacewings, lady beetles, minute pirate bugs, syrphid flies, and parasitic wasps.

 LIGHT PREFERENCE: Sun.